sifatkamal/Restful-Brooker-API-Testing/README.md

 ## About this Project

-### In this project I have automated Restful Brooker API with Postman and Newman.
+<p> In this project I have automated Restful Brooker API with Postman and Newman.
 Restful Brooker is a demo booking project to test API.
-Here as an admin, I have retrieved all booking IDs, particular user info with ID, Added user info, Updated and partially updated user info, and Deleted User info.
+Here as an admin, I have retrieved all booking IDs, particular user info with ID, Added user info, Updated and partially updated user info, and Deleted User info.</p>

 ## Tools & Technologies
 - Postman